Primordialwater/Primordialwater/README.md

  This does not mean all my misspelling is on purpose, ok? ok.

- C+hing is allowed unless my name reads : Dniuid / Dni (this is to be ignored ONLY if my name states otherwise), if you plan on C+hing, please ask me first!
+ C+hing is allowed unless my name reads : Dniuid / Dni, if you plan on C+hing, please ask me first (For both cases; if my name states C+H, it is allowed and, you do not need to ask).

  I do like to tease my friends, should you become a victim of my chaffing, and dislike such, please do tell me (clearly), as I may not understand any clues you place for me.